JDJGInc/Recolor_InverterProgram-better/README.md

 With some help from some awesome people like Nomic, lambda#0987, and more.

 (more credits are in the actual main.py file)

+Some of the code was used in https://repl.it/@JDJGInc_Offical/JDJGBotSupreme#main.py